#CantBakeWontBake meets Godiva Chocolate – Fennel Pollen, Orange and Chocolate Tarts:

 Despite missing the deadline I was invited along to the final showcase at the Boffi Kitchen just off the Old Brompton Road and really enjoyed watching some of my more able friends competing for the grand final prize.
 Note the finer pastry skills of Food Urchin who made a chocolate tart with candied bacon!

-Meanwhile, many thanks to Godiva for a fabulous event and for the opportunity to get to feel REALLY hungry watching trays of chocolate dipped strawberries being passed around;)
+Thanks to Godiva for a fabulous event and for the opportunity to get to feel REALLY hungry watching trays of chocolate dipped strawberries being passed around;)